DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - The goal of this process is to create a **continuity of operations plan** (COOP), which focuses on how an org will carry out critical business functions starting shortly after a disruption occurs and extending up to one month of sustained operations
     - **Approval and implementation**:
       - BCP plan now needs sr. management buy-in (should be endorsed by the org's top exec)
+      - You should strive to have the highest-­ranking person possible sign the BCP’s statement of importance.
       - BCP team should create an implementation schedule, and all personnel involed should receive training on the plan

 - The top priority of BCP and DRP is people: **Always prioritize people's safety**; get people out of harm's way, and then address IT recovery and restoration issues